mdefrance/AutoCarver/docs/source/combinations.rst

 The DP returns the **top-K** scored partitions, not all of them.
-The viability walk consumes that list in metric-desc order; if no candidate is viable in the current top-K we **double** ``top_k`` and re-run the DP, walking only the newly-appeared entries.
+The viability walk consumes that list in metric-desc order; if no candidate is viable in the current top-K and escalation is enabled we grow ``top_k`` **×4** and re-run the DP, walking only the newly-appeared entries.
 Repeats until either:

 * a viable candidate is found, or
 * the DP returns fewer than ``top_k`` entries — every consecutive partition has been emitted; no viable exists for this feature.

-Doubling guarantees the search is **exhaustive in the worst case**: the same admissible candidate set is eventually considered as in the legacy enumerate-and-score path.
-Total work is bounded by :math:`\sim 2 \times` a single DP run at the final ``top_k``.
+When escalation is enabled the search is **exhaustive in the worst case**: the same admissible candidate set is eventually considered as in the legacy enumerate-and-score path.
+Total work is bounded by :math:`\sim 1.33 \times` a single DP run at the final ``top_k``.
 The common case (viable found in the initial top-K) costs :math:`O(K \cdot n^2 \cdot \text{top\_k} \cdot \log
 \text{top\_k})` ops, **independent of the total combination count** — which